Marie Equi: A lesbian woman

 In the late 19th century, little was known or publicly discussed about same-sex affairs between women.
-Instead in some spheres of society in the United States, people recognized "romantic friendships" among women.
+Instead, in some spheres of society in the United States, people recognized "romantic friendships" among women.
 Wealthy and professional women at the time undertook what were called "Boston Marriages."
 These associations entailed varying degrees of emotional and affectionate intimacy between two women and, often, sexual activity as well.

-Marie Equi once remarked that as a young woman she had spurned the interests of a young man, and she expressed little interest in a heterosexual pairing or marriage.
+Marie Equi once remarked that as a young woman, she had spurned the interests of a young man, and she expressed little interest in a heterosexual pairing or marriage.
 Equi's lengthy relationship with Bessie Holcomb, from 1892 until 1901, was dissimilar from the Boston Marriages adopted by upper-class women due to Equi's working-class background.
-Equi lived much of her adult life with other women, but she was never a separatist.
-She treated male patients in her medical practice, and she worked closely with men in many of her political activities.
+Equi lived much of her adult life with other women but was never a separatist.
+She treated male patients in her medical practice and worked closely with men in many of her political activities.
 She undertook the longest lesbian relationship of her life in 1905 after meeting a younger woman, Harriet Speckart, the niece of Olympia Brewing Company founder Leopold Schmidt.
 Speckart's family was vehemently opposed to the two women's relationship, and Speckart battled in the courts for years with her mother and brother to receive her rightful inheritance.
-After ten years of sharing a life together, Equi and Speckart adopted an infant girl, Mary, because Speckart wanted to raise a child.
+After ten years of sharing a life, Equi and Speckart adopted an infant girl, Mary, because Speckart wanted to raise a child.
 As an adult, Mary recalled that she had called Speckart "ma" and Equi "da" since everyone called Equi "Doc."
-In later years the two women separated but remained close until Speckart's death in 1927.
+In later years, the two women separated but remained close until Speckart died in 1927.

 Equi also became involved with other prominent, professional women.
 When birth control advocate Margaret Sanger lectured in Portland in 1916, Equi became smitten with her.
 She later wrote letters to Sanger that referred to sexual intimacy between them during Sanger's earlier visit.
 Archivist Judith Schwartz has described Equi's letters to Sanger as "love letters."

 Equi's intimate relationships with Holcomb in the 1890s and with Speckart in the early 1900s established her as the first publicly known lesbian on the U.S. West Coast.